Business

 Learn More

 The indie hacker revenue stack has fundamentally changed, and most people are still running the 2021 playbook.
-Let me show you what's actually working now.
+LLMs didn't just add a new tool to the kit.
+They restructured which revenue streams are worth building and which ones are dying.
+Let me walk through what I learned.

 SaaS: The Compression Effect

-Two years ago, building a SaaS product that did, say, automated code review was a six-month project requiring a team of three.
+Two years ago, building a SaaS product that did automated code review was a six-month project requiring a team of three.
 Today, a motivated solo developer can build something comparable in two weeks using Claude or GPT-4 as the intelligence layer.
-The LLM does the hard part — understanding code, generating feedback, identifying patterns.
+The LLM does the hard part.
 You just build the wrapper.

 This sounds great for indie hackers, and in some ways it is.
 The problem is that everyone else can do the same thing.
 The moat around AI-wrapper SaaS products is nonexistent.
 I've watched dozens of "AI-powered [thing]" products launch, get traction for three months, then die as five competitors pop up offering the same thing.